Drinking. Drugs. Addiction.

 - Dilesh Popat – Turning Point

 - Derek Roberts – Production, Camera, Sound and Edited – Dr Creative Production

-We have been out giving media interviews and promoting the film.
+We have also been out giving media interviews and promoting the film.
 Take a look:

 - Alcohol Change UK – Jitesh’s story: “There is no shame in struggling with your drinking” (12/10/21)

 - British Liver Trust – “I don’t think there is enough awareness of liver disease in South Asian communities.”
 (16/11/21)